IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system.md

 Standard Android services (not IVI service hosts) are not managed by the IVI platform in any way.
 The IVI build config only allows an Android service to be deployed in a configurable process name.
-For instance, it is possible to deploy an Android service in the same process as an IVI service host without the need to hardcode the process name of the Android service in an `AndroidManifest.xml` file.
+For instance, it is possible to deploy an Android service in the same process as an IVI service host without the need to hard-code the process name of the Android service in an `AndroidManifest.xml` file.

 ```kotlin